fbpx

 12. Can Combine Subjects into Unit Studies

 As a homeschooler, you can combine various subjects together to make comprehensive unit studies.
-An excellent example is coordinating history, literature, and art all around medieval study, or tying science, math, and economics together in a unit on statistics.
+An excellent example is coordinating history, literature, and art all around medieval studies or tying science, math, and economics together in a unit on statistics.
 This kind of collaborative integration of different subjects generally does not happen in conventional schooling, where each teacher is focused on his or her own individual curriculum plan without reference to what other teachers are doing.

 13. Self-Directed Students